|

 Hale County Tx 1850-1950

-Hale County, Texas 1850-1950 as pictured in archived government photographs, vintage postcards, old school yearbooks family albums and newspapers.
+Hale County, Texas 1850-1950 as pictured in archived government photographs, vintage postcards, old school yearbooks,

 Click on the photos or titles below to view full size |